yqrashawn/GokuRakuJoudo/tutorial.md

 ### froms and tos

 So in the karabiner.json spec, there're [from event definition](https://pqrs.org/osx/karabiner/json.html#from-event-definition) and [to event definition](https://pqrs.org/osx/karabiner/json.html#to-event-definition).
-We can predefine this in GokuRakuJoudo as well.
+We can predefine this in Goku as well.

 1.  froms definition